python/devguide/triaging.rst

     used to prioritize the review of those PRs during the sprint.

 stale
-    Used for stale PRs or inactive for a long period of time.
-This label helps core developers identify quickly the PR candidate to be closed or make a ping to the author.
+    Used for PRs that include changes which are no longer relevant or when the author hasn't responded to feedback in a long period of time.
+This label helps core developers quickly identify PRs that are candidates for closure or require a ping to the author.

 type-bugfix
     Used for PRs that address unintentional behavior, but do not